VeldEnDuin/VeldEnDuin.github.io/en/accomodation/residential-stay/type-3.md

 # Type 3 - caravan

-Would you like a big plot overlooking the wadi?
+Would you like a big plot?
 Choose one of our luxurious places and enjoy the extra space.

 ## Worth knowing

-- all type 3 plots are situated around the wadi
 - concrete slab of 12x4 m – suitable for big caravans
 - separate meters for gas – water – electricity consumption
 - underground gas network – no bottled gas